 The Early 1900s

 After the First World War, a burglary took a nasty turn.
-People were restless, and so there were more cases of thefts, robbery and other crimes.
+People were restless, and so there were more cases of thefts, robbery, and other crimes.
 Life became unsafe even within the walls of their homes.
 This was when they started seeking help with better home protection systems.
 This was also the time when insurance companies were giving away incentives and premium discounts to those who subscribed to alarm systems.
-This led to higher demand for alarm systems.
+This led to a higher demand for alarm systems.
 This was the era of improved Video Doorbells History.
-People started taking the security technology seriously.
-The earliest of alarm systems used electromagnetic contacts which when fastened to doors and windows made a noise as they were connected to a battery and bell.
+People started taking security technology seriously.
+The earliest alarm systems used electromagnetic contacts which when fastened to doors and windows made a noise as they were connected to a battery and bell.

 The Late 1900s

-Once the World War II was over, the prices of these systems went down.
+Once World War II was over, the prices of these systems went down.
 They also became more reliable and versatile.
 This was the time in Video Doorbell Systems History when inventions like motion detectors and surveillance equipment were introduced.

 The Earliest Models

-When you look back in time, the earliest models of advanced video home security systems comprised of a motorised camera.
+When you look back in time, the earliest models of advanced video home security systems comprised of a motorized camera.
 This kept moving slowly to record the view of the outside.
 The most typical model for this was the four peepholes that were usually mounted at the entrance.
 The pictures transmitted by this were hazy, dusty and not very clear.
-These were transferred to television monitor that also allowed the user to control the camera’s movements.
+These were transferred to television monitors that also allowed the user to control the camera’s movements.
 There was an intercom, and you could easily communicate with the visitors.
 These cameras were usually huge and took images in black and white.
 It took time for people to understand the images too.